 an identifiable entity that can generate observations pertaining to an observable property by implementing a procedure.

-NOTE: a sensor is a type of observer
+NOTE: An observer is an instance of a sensor, instrument, implementation of an algorithm or a being such as a person.

 3.2.3